razaqnejad/razaqnejad/README.md

-- 👋 Hi, I’m Fatemeh Razaqnejad
+- 👋 Hi, I’m Fatemeh Razaqnejad.
-- 👀 I’m interested in Robotics
+- 👀 I’m interested in Robotics.
-- 🌱 I’m currently learning Computer Engineering
+- 🌱 And currently I'm studying towards a bachelor's in Computer Engineering.
-- 💞️ I’m looking to collaborate on Robotic Projects
+- 💞️ I’m looking to collaborate for Robotic Projects.
 - 📫 Please contact me with razaqnejad@gmail.com

 <!---